sara-nl/clouddocs/surfcursus-2015-Oct-15.markdown

 > **NOTE: only for Windows users**
 >
-> For the course purposes you will need to start a grapgical window in your laptop that is connected to your Cloud VM.
-For this, you need to adjust the following setting:
+> For the course purposes you will need to start a graphical window in your laptop that is connected to your HPC Cloud machine.
+To make this work, you need to adjust the following setting:
-* Open GitBash.
+> * Open GitBash.
 * In the terminal that appears, copy and paste this command: `echo "export DISPLAY=localhost:0.0" >> $HOME/.bashrc` (press enter).
-* Close the window.
+* Close the Gitbash window.

 ## <a name="presentations"></a> Presentations